Return to Love Tour: Tour

 The tour was promoted by Ross, Laurence, and Payne appearing on "The Today Show", "The Oprah Winfrey Show," and VH1's "Divas 2000: A Tribute To Diana Ross", following the tour's initial press conference held in the Grand Concourse of New York City's Grand Central Station on April 4, 2000.

 The tour commenced in June at Philadelphia's Spectrum arena.
 Bob Mackie designed five costume changes for the ensemble.
 The show included large video screens, a troupe of dancers, backing singers and a 50-piece orchestra.
-The tour featured almost every Supremes single recorded between 1964 to 1970 with lesser known singles performed in select cities.
+The tour featured almost every Supremes single recorded between 1964 and 1970 with lesser known singles performed in select cities.
 Initially running over two hours the tour was shortened after the Detroit date.

 Despite selling well in major cities such as New York City, Philadelphia, and Detroit, the tour attracted an average of 4,000–8,000 fans per night in venues that could hold twice the number.
 TNA/SFX had priced premiere seats at $250 a ticket.
 This was the price they had originally set for a tour intended for Ross, Wilson, and Birdsong.
 After Wilson and Birdsong were no longer part of the tour, TNA/SFX did not change ticket prices to accommodate the new lineup.
 Unhappy with poor ticket sales, especially compared to the high expense of the production, TNA/SFX pressured Ross to cut production costs by downsizing the orchestra, cutting dancers, and crew.
 Ross refused.
-Following the sold-out July 6th performance at New York City's Madison Square Garden, TNA/SFX canceled the tour's remaining dates, completing only 13 of the scheduled 29 stops.
+Following the sold-out July 6 performance at New York City's Madison Square Garden, TNA/SFX canceled the tour's remaining dates, completing only 13 of the scheduled 29 stops.
 Ross announced to the press that she was "severely disappointed" in the cancellation.